surniaulula/wpsso-wp-sitemaps/README.md

 <p>Exclude posts, pages, custom post types, taxonomy terms (categories, tags, etc.), and user profiles marked as "No Index".</p>

 <p>Automatically enhance the built-in WordPress sitemaps XML with article modification times.</p>

+<p>Adds post type archive pages to the WordPress sitemap XML, like the WooCommerce shop page and The Events Calendar events page.</p>

 <!-- /about -->